 The car seat must face the same direction as the aircraft seat it’s installed on.
 A rear-facing car seat goes on a forward-facing aircraft seat, facing the back of the plane.
 It cannot go on a bulkhead row.

-You need to buy a seat
+Do you need to buy a seat for your child?

 If you want to use a car seat on a plane, your child needs their own ticket.
 There’s no way around this.
 Some airlines offer discounted child fares.
 If your child is under 2 and you haven’t bought a seat, you can ask the airline if they’ll let you use an empty seat, but it’s not guaranteed.

-The AmSafe CARES harness is an FAA-approved alternative that weighs under 500g.
+The AmSafe CARES harness (check price) is an FAA-approved alternative that weighs under 500g.
 It’s a harness that attaches to the airplane seat and works for children 10-20 kg (22-44 lbs) who can sit upright.
 It’s accepted by most airlines and eliminates the problem of lugging a heavy car seat through the airport.
 The trade-off: it doesn’t provide the same level of protection as a full car seat, and you still need a separate car seat at your destination.

 Bottom line

-- Check your car seat’s label for aviation approval
+- Check your car seat’s label for aviation approval (see our certifications guide)

 - Measure your car seat width against the plane seat width